rjmcginness/FishingStories/README.md

 5. Change directory to the root directory of fishingstories.
 This will be the outer most directory named "fishingstories_1_0_0" within the directory where the fishingstories.zip was unzipped
 6. In the terminal, ensure docker is running with the command: docker compose ls
 7. Run the command: docker compose up -d (note you must be in the proper directory described in step 5).
-8. In the terminal/console, type the command: cat fishing_stories.sql | docker exec -i fishing_container psql, then press enter
+8. In the terminal/console, type the command: cat fishing_stories.sql | docker exec -i fishing_container psql, then press enter (note: in windows use type instead of cat in this command)

-CREATING APP ENVIRONMENT:
+MANUALLY CREATING APP ENVIRONMENT:
 To start the application,
 1. Open a terminal or console window.
 2. Change directories to the root directory of fishingstories.
 This will be the outermost directory withing the directory, in which fishingstories.zip was unzipped